 - Now you can change the properties of the 3D surface layer to see the draped image a little better.
 Select the 3D Surface layer in the Contents window.

-- In the Properties window, click the General page.
+- In the Properties window, click the Overlays page.

 - Click the Lighting page, and set the Vertical (degrees) light position to 80.
 This brightens the map up a bit.